Centro di Documentazione Ebraica Contemporanea

 Since 1986, the Center operates as a not-for-profit Foundation, under the name La Fondazione Centro di Documentazione Ebraica Contemporanea — CDEC.

 Michele Sarfatti has served as the Foundation's director during the years 2002–16.

 Activities

 Departments

 The Center functions as a study and research facility.
-It curates exhibitions and organizes encounters between students and docents.
+It curates exhibitions and organizes encounters between students and teachers.
 Its operations are divided between the following departments: